Stan Storimans: Career

 At the age of 15, Stan Storimans joined Persbureau Van Eijndhoven in Tilburg as a holiday job, where he worked on sound, editing and camera work, specializing in the latter.
 Starting as a sound engineer for NOS Journaal, Storimans found employment as a camera operator with television news service RTL Nieuws from 1989 onwards.
-He made his most prominent reports in conflict-affected areas, such as former Yugoslavia and Zaire, Ethiopia, Indonesia, Palestine, Sri Lanka, and later in Afghanistan and Iraq.
+He made his most prominent reports in conflict-affected areas, such as the former Yugoslavia, Zaire, Ethiopia, Indonesia, Palestine, Sri Lanka, and later in Afghanistan and Iraq.
 Storimans also filmed major sporting events, such as the 2002 and 2006 Winter Olympics, and the 2008 European Football Championship.

-Since 2000, Storimans ran his own media company in his North Brabant hometown of Goirle, called Storicam Mediaproducties, which he operated with his wife and three cameramen.
+From 2000, Storimans ran his own media company in his North Brabant hometown of Goirle, called Storicam Mediaproducties, which he operated with his wife and three cameramen.
 His widow continued the company in collaboration with the cameramen that Storimans employed.
 As of 2010, Storicam still worked for RTL Nieuws, but also for the current affairs program EenVandaag.

 At the time of Storimans' death, author Johan van Grinsven had been working on a book describing Storimans' 20 years of reporting from conflict zones, which was published posthumously on his 40th birthday in 2009.